Could money buy happiness after all? A new study thinks so - Local News 8

 Two-thirds of the world’s cases of tuberculosis are in only eight countries: India has the highest number of cases, followed by China, Indonesia, the Philippines, Pakistan, Nigeria, Bangladesh and South Africa.

 Both lottery scenarios in the study were real — the researchers paid subjects a total of 40,764 euros and donated 111,300 euros to an Indian nonprofit charity, Operation ASHA, which fights tuberculosis.
-The money was dedicated to identifying, treating and curing five patients in India.
+Each 350 euros would help identify, treat and cure five additional patients in India.
 Those five patients were estimated to be the equivalent of saving one additional human life from the disease.

 In the laboratory settings, about 60% of the students choose to save lives, and their responses on a survey indicated a feeling of self-satisfaction and happiness about their choice.